samsquire/compiler/README.md

 # Credits

-* playX from r/programminglanguages discord in backend
+* playX from r/programminglanguages discord in backend for telling me about `call *%reg` for indirect calls
+* chc4 from r/programminglanguages discord for various support and help with graph precolouring
+* avery from r/programminglanguages discord for telling me about 3-operand additions
+* elucent from r/programminglanguages discord for telling me how to encode amd64 instructions